 What is LinkedIn

-LinkedIn is a professional networking platform on the internet.
+LinkedIn is a professional networking platform on the Internet.
 It’s a place where professionals gather for purposes such as job search, industry connection and networking, brand promotion etc.

 Why You Should Be on LinkedIn

-People are constantly searching for products and services; and they are consistently looking for qualified people who can serve their needs.
+People are constantly searching for products and services; they are consistently looking for qualified people who can serve their needs.

 Unless you have a personal site, there’s no better platform that can help you showcase your value as a professional.

 You have access to a pool of similar people in your industry across over 200 countries.
 At the moment, LinkedIn has over 700 million users.
-That means; if you utilize it properly, you’ll get value for your time.
+That means if you utilize it properly, you’ll get value for your time.

 Why People Join LinkedIn